readytensor/usd-hackathon-fars-template-jupyter-notebook/README.md

 # Multiclass-Classification-JN-Template

-Dockerized ML model with train and predict APIs with a very basic preprocessing pipeline using Jupyter Notebooks
+This is Dockerized ML multiclass classifier model with train and predict APIs with a very basic preprocessing pipeline and logistic regression model using Jupyter Notebooks.
+The purpose is to provide a simple-to-adapt template for creating a dockerized multiclass classifier model implementation involving Jupyter Notebooks.

-## This repository is a dockerized implementation of the re-usable multiclass classifier model.
+Users can update the proprocessing logic and model training logic in the Jupyter Notebooks and build the Docker image to create a containerized implementation of the model.
+The container can be used to run training and batch predictions.

 ## Project Structure